babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

     1. detect new static String variables in every Localizable.swift file.
     2. if we detected a new static variable we would then scan the localization.string files and look for that key; if we didn't find them that would mean that there was probably a typo and the actual translation would never  appear on-screen (only the key itself).

-Having said that, our handling of L10n could definitely be improved

 Furthermore, the reverse situation would also be problematic (albeit at a different scale): a key in the `.strings` file without an equivalent constant in its Swift counterpart would likely mean that the developer had added unused strings to the project.
 This would also be detectable using Danger.

 We would need to whitelist `Localizable.*\.swift` as well as the actual `Localizable.string` files in order to implement both rules.

 ### Feedbacks must have the `when` prefix